-See what profile information is available online and bare in mind that if you can find it, anyone can.
+See what profile information is available online and bear in mind that if you can find it, anyone can.
 Talk to your child about any concerns.
 Be aware of the websites your child visits and what email and social media platforms they use.
 We have an extensive section specializing in tech advice for parents containing expert information for safeguarding your child and young family members.

-Google search their security, data protection and online safety procedures and review related blogs and forums for information on abuse complaints and data privacy.
+Google regularly search their security, data protection and online safety procedures and review blogs and forums for information on abuse complaints and data privacy.

 How many of us know what POS means?
 (Parents Over Shoulder.)
 Or how about LMIRL?
 (Let’s Meet In Real Life.)
 These are just some of the slang abbreviations that all parents should know.
 Visit specialist websites for a ‘slang’ translator or ask your child to teach you some of the commonly used words – make it fun!

 Encourage your child to come to you immediately should problems arise.
-Make sure you let your child know that you will not take away any computer or phone privileges if they confide in you.
+Make sure you let your child know that you will not take away any internet or device related privileges if they confide in you.
 Something which started out as a common online bullying situation can lead to disaster if your child feels that they can’t share their problem with you.
 Open communication is key when dealing with cyberbullying and online abuse.

-Depending on their age, you could suggest to your child for you or another trusted adult to become their “Friend” on the social media sites they use.
-Keep up with technology.
-Ask your child to show you how their phone works and what type of security features it has.
+Depending on their age, you could suggest to your child for you or another trusted adult to become their ‘friend’ on social media platforms they use.
+Make sure you try to keep up with technology – ask your child to show you how their mobile phone works and what type of security features it has.